melodyyangaws/karpenter-emr-on-eks/README.md

 Note: Observe the autoscaling performance at the start of each job, and don't need to wait for them to finish.

 ## 4. Observe in Grafana Dashboard
 Go to [Amazon Grafana console](https://us-east-1.console.aws.amazon.com/grafana/home?region=us-east-1#/workspaces), open the EMR on EKS dashboard created earlier.
+All the metrics may take 1 minute to show up after a job is submitted.

 Expand the first report `Pod State Timelines`, choose different ids (EMR on EKS job ID) from the Job ID dropdown list.
 Let's observe the spin-up time and autoscaling performance.
 You can locate Job IDs from your [EMR console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#virtual-cluster-list:).